RoR-ecommerce/launchpad/INTEGRATION.md

 Obtaining `access_token`
 ------------------------

-All further communication to Launchpad will be available only available throught JSON requests, which means every request must contain the following headers
+All further communication to Launchpad will only be available via JSON requests, which means every request must contain the following headers

 ```
 Content-Type: application/json